adasilva/journal2ebook/README.md

 * ghostscript - to convert pdf to png

   (http://sourceforge.net/projects/ghostscript/)

+Third party programs as backends:

+* imagemagick - to convert pdf to png
+* k2pdfopt - to convert pdf to epub

 Dependencies that seem to be included with most installations of python: